 Many people use cotton buds in an effort to ‘clean’ their ears from excess wax, but you’re actually more likely to cause earwax blockage and further issues.
 Rather than removing the earwax, it instead pushes it further into the ear, which leads to a build-up, or impacted earwax.

-For mild cases of earwax build-up, your pharmacist might recommend that you use eardrops to help to dissolve the earwax and prevent it from drying out (dried earwax is harder for the ear canal to naturally push out than soft wax).
-You’ll most likely have to do this for a few days, after which the earwax should fall out on its own.
+For mild cases of earwax build-up, your pharmacist, GP or audiology professional might recommend that you use eardrops to help to dissolve the earwax and prevent it from drying out (dried earwax is harder for the ear canal to naturally push out than soft wax).
+You’ll most likely have to do this for a few days, after which the earwax should fall out naturally.

-You should always speak to a chemist, pharmacist, GP, or audiologist before putting anything in your ears, and always read the leaflet supplied with any drops.
+You should always speak to a pharmacist, GP, or audiology professional before putting anything in your ears, and always read the leaflet supplied with any drops.

 How often should you clean your ears?